 Feel free to use the whole box and double the rest of the ingredients if you’re feeding a group.

-The problem I saw with all of the other recipes on Pinterest is that it seemed like the result was going to be fluffy and light and more like a frosting than a dip.
+Another problem I see with lots of the other recipes on around is that it seemed like the result is meant to be fluffy and light and more like a frosting than a dip.
 I wanted a thick, dense, gooey dip… One that made me feel like I was sneaking behind my mom’s back to steal batter.

-We ate this at girls’ weekend on graham crackers and pretzels, but it goes VERY well on a spoon, if I do say so myself.
+We like to eat this funfetti cake batter dip on graham crackers, pretzels, animal crackers, and Nilla wafers, but it goes VERY well on a spoon, if I do say so myself.
 Get creative!

 Slap it on some cookies, throw it in a milkshake, or seriously, just eat it.
-I would be lying if I said Matt and I didn’t get our (clean) fingers in there when I brought the little bit of leftovers home from the beach.
+I would be lying if I said the kids didn’t get their fingers in the bowl I used to make the dip.

-Seriously, people.
-You are going to l-o-v-e this.
+Seriously, friends.
+You are going to l-o-v-e this funfetti dip recipe.
 I can’t even say any more about it!

 - In the bowl of a stand mixer fitted with the paddle attachment, or in a large bowl with a hand mixer, beat the cream cheese on medium-high speed until smooth.

-- Reduce mixer speed to low and slowly add half of the Funfetti mix.
+- Reduce mixer speed to low and slowly add half of the heat-treated cake mix.
 Add half of the milk and and mix until combined.
-Add remaining Funfetti mix and milk and increase mixer to medium speed to blend.
+Add remaining cake mix and milk and increase mixer to medium speed to blend.

 - Reduce mixer speed again to low and add the powdered sugar.
 When all of the powdered sugar is in the bowl, increase mixer speed to medium and blend until completely combined.